 “Because of the Knight-Wallace Fellowship, I was ready for the next step in my career.
 I am now the head of our investigative unit.
 A position I would not even have applied for, if the Fellowship didn’t teach me to dare.”

 A Knight-Wallace Fellowship recognizes accomplished journalists who are eager for growth and deeply committed to the future of journalism.
-We offer a unique opportunity: an academic year of study and collaborative learning at the University of Michigan to deepen knowledge, develop new ideas, and address challenges facing the journalism industry.
+We offer a unique opportunity: an academic year of study and collaborative learning at the University of Michigan to deepen knowledge, develop new ideas, learn new skills and address challenges facing the journalism industry.

 - Eight-month program of immersive study away from daily deadlines.

 - Individual study plans designed to develop topical depth, practical skills and broader perspectives.

 - Specialized resources and faculty at the University of Michigan to guide research.

 - Private seminars with newsroom innovators and world-renowned experts for candid, off-the-record conversations.

 - Workshops to sharpen your writing, technical skills and leadership ability.

 - International travel to bring context to the political, economic and social forces shaping news coverage.